emmamglass/reconstructor/README.md

 --gram <Type of Gram classificiation (positive or negative), default = positive>
 ```
 ```
---media <List of metabolites composing the media condition.
+--media <List of strings of metabolites in modelseed namespace composing the media condition.
+Must begin with EX_ and end with _e.
+For example: EX_cpd00001_e.
 Not required.>
 ```
 ```
 --tasks <List of metabolic tasks.
 Not required>